 FCC offers a comprehensive program of counseling services to assist students with the many choices confronting them as they enter and progress through college.
-Counselors are available to assist students in resolving educational, career or personal problems.
+Short term counseling is offered to assist in addressing personal problems that interfere with goal achievement.
 When more specialized professional help is needed, the counselors make referrals to appropriate community resources.
 In addition, the counseling staff teach a variety of student development courses and offer workshops on a variety of topics.
 Counseling services are available both day and evening.
 Contact the counseling office at 301.846.2471.